vamolessa/tic80-build-tutorial/README.md

 ### Another Note

-You may have to copy some needed dlls into the `bin` folder.
-These dlls you can get by compiling the 3rd party libs you find in the [3rd-party repository](https://github.com/nesbox/3rd-party).
+You may have to copy SDL2.dll into the `bin` folder.
+You can find it by downloading a windows TIC build from its [website](https://nesbox.itch.io/tic).

 ## That's all!